 There is a sense in which it doesn't matter which way we choose, as long as we take care to be consistent across time.
 But consistency assumes a certain level of retainment of auxiliary information which doesn't always occur.
 If I'm trying to measure population growth, then including legal aliens but not military personnel seems harmless as long as this is done consistently across time and there isn't a sudden surge in enlistment.
 But the judgment that this is done consistently can only be formed if there is memory of how it is done in the past.
 Because these arbitrary choices are often dismissed as theoretically uninteresting, they are seldomly recorded.
-For example, the National Comorbidity Survey (NCS) "did not include supplemental samples of other institutional populations (e.g., prisons, hospitals, nursing homes) or of the homeless population" (Mickelson et al., 1997) for cost reasons, but also did not include a sketch of the kind of institution that would fall under this category.
+For example, the National Comorbidity Survey (NCS) "did not include supplemental samples of other institutional populations (e.g., prisons, hospitals, nursing homes) or of the homeless population"

-&lt;sup>8I do not see them as differing in kind, but rather as differing in degree.
+&lt;sup>5I do not see them as differing in kind, but rather as differing in degree.
 Nothing I say will hinge on the nature of their difference.